Editorial charter of Voix d’Exils, an online social media site

 Voix d’Exils manages its structure and contents autonomously.
 Its writers are invited to be actively involved in its construction and coordination.
 It intends to have a have a supple, dynamic structure with a regularly fed content.
 Consequently, Voix d’Exils must know how to keep the public’s interest and evolve according to its writers’ and readers’ desires.

-Non-political, not a supporter of any religious or other movement, Voix d’Exils intends producing articles documented in the respect of the deontological principles contained in the Declaration of the Duties and Rights of Journalists of the Swiss Federation of Journalists.
+Non-political, not a supporter of any religious or other movement, Voix d’Exils intends producing articles documented and audio-visual contents in the respect of the deontological principles contained in the Declaration of the Duties and Rights of Journalists of the Swiss Federation of Journalists.

 An area for both media and social experimentation, Voix d’Exils is a platform whose goal is to develop its writers’ skills in the field of new information and communication technologies whilst encouraging meetings and knowledge sharing.